-three months professional employment from the past two years in a country where English is the first language and current English language capabilities necessary for the work which those included in the list could reasonably be expected to perform.
-This should be in the form of references submitted with the application form that attest to the performer's knowledge of English.
+- three months professional employment from the past two years in a country where English is the first language and current English language capabilities necessary for the work which those included in the list could reasonably be expected to perform.
+This should be in the form of references submitted with the application form that attest to the performer's knowledge of English. - alternatively, a face to face meeting with a representative from NHS England may be considered to provide assurance of English Language communication skills; or - evidence of an IELTS Academic Language Test Certificate from over 2 years ago indicating a pass obtained at level 7.5.